xtdb/xtdb/docs/schema.md

 likely we want support for range queries across types supporting it.

-Most likely we want to keep the core data binary and the way its dealt with and indexed dealt with by via an extensible interface so the user can add their own types.
+Most likely we want to keep the core data binary and the way its dealt with and indexed handled by an extensible interface so the user can add their own types.

 ### Non-scalar Types

-In Datomic one can have an attribute with cardinality many, which effectively makes it behave like a set, allowing multiple triplets at the same attribute.
+In Datomic one can have an attribute with cardinality many, which effectively makes it behave like a set, allowing multiple triplets at the same entity/attribute.
 This is problematic for various reasons.
 For example, you need to explicitly remove all elements of the set if you want to replace it.
 Another issue is that you cannot easily support order to model lists.
 In triple stores there are ways to work around this problem, but usually not in an elegant way.

 In a document store, simple container data types, like lists, sets, maps, and even nested component types, can be more easier defined and